antony-jr/QAppImageUpdate/docs/ClassQAppImageUpdate.md

     {
-        "OldVersionPath": <Absolute Path to the old version>, "NewVersionPath": <Absolute Path to the new version>, "UsedTorrent": <Boolean, True if torrent was used to update }
+        "OldVersionPath": <Absolute Path to the old version>, "NewVersionPath": <Absolute Path to the new version>, "UsedTorrent": <Boolean, True if torrent was used to update>, "TorrentFileUrl": <Url of the Torrent file if available>
+    }